Celebrating National Indigenous History Month

 Educate Yourself

 It's easy to learn more about the Indigenous Peoples of Canada from the comfort of your home and have fun doing it too.
 The Government of Canada has created an extensive learning and activity guide filled with stories and games that will help you and your family learn more about Indigenous cultures from across the country.
-You can also check out the University of Alberta's free online course which explores key issues facing Indigenous Peoples today from a historical and critical perspective, highlighting national and local Indigenous-settler relations.
+You can also check out the University of Alberta's free Indigenous Canada course which explores key issues facing Indigenous Peoples today from a historical and critical perspective, highlighting national and local Indigenous-settler relations.

 Day Trip to Metis Crossing